PassivePicasso/ThunderKit/Documentation/topics/1st Read Me!.md

 ## Integrated Links

-The ThunderKit Documentation is enhanced by multiple types of links that enhances the documentation with Unity integration.
+The ThunderKit Documentation is enhanced by multiple types of links that add Unity integration features.

 This Documentation is best viewed in Unity with ThunderKit's Markdown system.